Skip to main content

 If there is doubt as to the cause of your period changes or if you are younger than 45 and are not getting a period, your doctor may order a series of blood tests to explore your cycle and exclude other conditions impacting it.

 The hormonal blood tests offer clues but are frequently insufficient to make a clear diagnosis until menopause has been established (there has been no period for 12 months).
+Blood tests may show an elevated FSH even whilst oestrogen is normal, during LRS.

 This information is for general educational purposes only and does not constitute medical advice.
 Please see your health professional for advice that is personalised to you.